lucidfy/lucid/resources/docs/middleware.md

 Here's a sample middleware that lucid have, basically, we're checking if there was a `authenticated` inside the session.

+If the session key isn't present, we then return a status `403 Forbidden`

 ```go
 func AuthenticateMiddleware(next http.Handler) http.Handler {
     return http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) {